 Objective 8.01A: Establish level of service guidelines for public school capacity.

-The Level of Service (LOS) standard set forth herein shall be applied consistently district-wide by the County and the School District to all schools of the same type.
-The LOS standards to implement school concurrency shall be as follows:
+Strategy 8.01A(1) The Level of Service (LOS) standard set forth herein shall be applied consistently district-wide by the County and the School District to all schools of the same type.
+The LOS standards to implement school concurrency shall be as follows: a.

-- a.
 Elementary: 100% of Permanent Florida Inventory of School Houses (FISH) Capacity for Permanent Student Stations and 100% of Permanent FISH Capacity for Core Facilities.
-Whichever is the greater number will be used for calculating student capacities for LOS; - b.
-Middle School: 100% of Permanent FISH Capacity for Permanent Student Stations and 100% of Permanent FISH Capacity for Core Facilities.
-Whichever is the greater number will be used for calculating student capacities for LOS; - c.
+Whichever is the greater number will be used for calculating student capacities for LOS; b.
+Middle School: 100% of Permanent FISH Capacity for Permanent FISH Capacity for Core Facilities.
+Whichever is the greater number is the greater number will be used for calculating student capacities for LOS; c.
 High School: 100% of Permanent FISH Capacity for Permanent Student Stations and 100% of Permanent FISH Capacity for Core Facilities.
-Whichever is the greater number will be used for calculating student capacities for LOS; - d.
-Magnet schools will maintain the level of service standard for the type of school for which it is constructed whether an elementary, middle, or high; - e.
+Whichever is the greater number will be used for calculating student capacities for LOS; c.
+High School: 100% of Permanent FISH Capacity for Permanent Student Stations and 100% of Permanent FISH Capacity for Core Facilities.
+Whichever is the greater number will be used for calculating student capacities for LOS; d.
+Magnet schools will maintain the level of service standard for the type of school for which it is constructed whether an elementary, middle, or high; e.
 Core Facilities shall mean Permanent Cafeteria Capacity based on FISH standards.

-For the purposes of the level of service standard for public school capacity, FISH capacity shall refer to the Florida Inventory of School Houses (FISH) report of permanent capacity of existing public school facilities.
+Strategy 8.01A(2) For the purposes of the level of service standard for public school capacity, FISH capacity shall refer to the Florida Inventory of School Houses (FISH) report of permanent capacity of existing public school facilities.
 The FISH Capacity is the number of students that may be housed in a facility (school) at any given time based upon a percentage by school type (i.e. elementary, middle, high) of the total number of existing student stations and a designated size for each program.
 In Hernando County, permanent capacity does not include temporary classrooms unless they meet the standards for long-term use pursuant to s.
 1013.20, Florida Statutes.

-Strategy 8.01A(3): The issuance of development orders for new residential units shall be predicated on the availability of school capacity.
+Strategy 8.01A(3) The issuance of development orders for new residential units shall be predicated on the availability of school capacity.